Skip to main content

 Basic Requirements

-• Ability to distinguish between colours for marked utilities
+• Ability to distinguish between colors (for marked utilities)

 • Intermediate computer skills